Visual Arts Audition Requirements for 2018-2019 Admissions

 - audition drawings will be scored for call back interviews. and those numbers will be posted on the VA web page and the school office at 12:00 noon, Tuesday, January 10 with an interview appointment time.

-Callbacks are posted on the DSA Visual Arts web page with your initials, audition number, and an appointment time for an interview at TBA.
+Callbacks are posted on the DSA Visual Arts web page with your initials, audition number, and an appointment time for an interview on January 20, 2018.
 Many students have the same initials so your initials and audition number must match.
 Please do not call the office or VA classroom if your number does not match the initials.

 Call Backs for Interview and Portfolio Review